vatpac-technology/sops/docs/enroute/Melbourne Centre/OLW.md

     <span class="hotline">**KA ADC** -> **OLW**</span>: "QQK, A030"

 ### LM TCU
 The Standard assignable level from OLW to LM TCU is `F130`, tracking via LM VOR.

 All other aircraft must be voice coordinated to LM TCU prior to **20nm** from the boundary.

 The Standard Assignable level from LM TCU to OLW is `F240`, and tracking via their planned route.

+#### LM ADC
+When LM TCU is offline, coordination is not required between OLW and LM ADC.
+Aircraft entering LM ADC airspace shall be handed off, and instructed to contact LM ADC for onwards clearance.

 ### IND,INE (Oceanic)
 As per [Standard Coordination Procedures](../../../controller-skills/coordination/#enr-oceanic), Heads-up coordinate prior to **15 mins** to boundary.